Six Dr. Seuss books halt publication due to racist imagery

 Nel said the author, who also wrote "The Sneetches," a parable about discrimination and racial intolerance, wasn’t conscious of how racism influenced his visual imagination.

-"At the same time he’s writing books that attempt to oppose discrimination (such as 'Horton Hears a Who!' and 'The Sneetches', he’s also recycling stereotypes in other books ('If I Ran the Zoo,' 'Scrambled Eggs Super!')."
+"At the same time he's writing books that attempt to oppose discrimination ... he's also recycling stereotypes in other books."

+Dr. Seuss Enterprises made the announcement on March 2, the anniversary of Geisel's birth in 1904.
+In 1998, the National Education Association designated his birthday as Read Across America Day, an annual event aimed at encouraging children and teens to read.

-(Reporting by Barbara Goldberg in New York Additional reporting by Jonathan Stempel in New York, Doina Chiacu in Washington and Steve Gorman in Los Angeles; Editing by Matthew Lewis and Jonathan Oatis)
+(Reporting by Barbara Goldberg in New York; additional reporting by Jonathan Stempel in New York, Doina Chiacu in Washington and Steve Gorman in Los Angeles; editing by Matthew Lewis, Jonathan Oatis and Richard Pullin)

 ((Barbara.Goldberg@thomsonreuters.com +1 646-875-2130 Reuters Messaging: Barbara.Goldberg.thomsonreuters.com@reuters.net))